The Best CD Accounts of 2023

 - There are early-withdrawal penalties

-If you can afford to lock up your money for at least two years to earn the impressive APY or more, then this is a great CD for you.
+If you can afford to lock up your money for at least 18 months to earn the impressive APY or more, then this is a great CD for you.
 Otherwise, you may be better off going for the bank’s 360 Performance Savings account without having to worry about early-withdrawal penalties and getting a APY.

 Best for 24/7 customer service